 A Thesis Advisor must supervise the thesis and a Thesis Committee must approve it.
 The Thesis Committee shall consist of the Thesis Advisor and at least two additional faculty members chosen by the student and approved by the Thesis Advisor, by the Departmental Graduate Advisor, and by the Graduate Dean.
-The Committee must have at least three ladder faculty (those who hold the title of either Professor, Associate Professor or Assistant Professor), two of whom must be from the department; the third faculty member may be from another department.
+The Committee must have at least three Academic Senate members (those who hold the title of either Professor, Associate Professor, Assistant Professor, Lecturer with Potential Security of Employment (LPSOE) or Lecturer with Security of Employment or Senior Lecturer (LSOE)), two of whom must be from the department; the third faculty member may be from another department.
 At the Department's discretion, a non-ladder faculty member may serve as a fourth committee member.
+The Thesis Committee Chair must be Professor, Associate Professor, or Assistant Professor; LSOE or LPSOE may serve as co-chair with a Professor, Associate Professor or Assistant Professor.

 It is the responsibility of the student to find a faculty member willing to supervise the thesis and a Thesis Committee willing to serve.
 The Department does not guarantee that such an Advisor and Committee can be found, or that the thesis can be completed within any specified time.
 However, the student may at any time switch to a Plan II M.S. degree simply by satisfying the requirements for it.